vsouza/awesome-ios/README.md

  * [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS.
  * [cocoapods-keys](https://github.com/orta/cocoapods-keys) - A key value store for storing environment and application keys.
  * [Valet](https://github.com/square/Valet) - Securely store data in the iOS or OS X Keychain without knowing a thing about how the Keychain works.
- * [libextobjc](https://github.com/jspahrsummers/libextobjc) - A Cocoa library to extend the Objective-C programming language.
  * [Locksmith](https://github.com/matthewpalmer/Locksmith) - A powerful, protocol-oriented library for working with the keychain in Swift. :large_orange_diamond:
  * [simple-touch](https://github.com/simple-machines/simple-touch) - Very simple swift wrapper for Biometric Authentication Services (Touch ID) on iOS.
  * [Obfuscator-iOS](https://github.com/pjebs/Obfuscator-iOS) - String Obfuscation for app's executable file